Asymmetric graphs with quantum symmetry: Introduction

+In other words, for every finite group $\Gamma$, the class of all graphs with classical automorphism group isomorphic to $\Gamma$ contains both graphs with and without quantum symmetry.
 This allows us to answer some further open questions from the literature.
-Specifically, both~\cite{Schmidtthesis} and~\cite{QFrucht} ask if there exist any \emph{quantum-excluding groups}, which are defined in the latter as groups $\Gamma$ such that $\Aut(G) \cong \Gamma$ implies $\Qut(G) \cong \Gamma$; that is, every graph with automorphism group $\Gamma$ has no quantum symmetry. \autoref{thm:main2} shows that such groups do not exist.
-Moreover, \autoref{thm:main2} additionally shows that for every finite group $\Gamma$, there are graphs $G_1$ and $G_2$ with $\Aut(G_1) \cong \Aut(G_2)$ but $\Qut(G_1) \not\cong \Qut(G_2)$, i.e., the automorphism group of a graph never determines its automorphism group.
+Specifically, both~\cite{Schmidtthesis} and~\cite{QFrucht} ask if there exist any \emph{quantum-excluding groups}, which are defined in the latter as groups $\Gamma$ such that $\Aut(G) \cong \Gamma$ implies $\Qut(G) \cong \Gamma$ (in other words, every graph with automorphism group $\Gamma$ has no quantum symmetry). \autoref{thm:main2} shows that no such groups exist.
+Moreover, \autoref{thm:main2} shows that for every finite group $\Gamma$, there are graphs $G_1$ and $G_2$ with $\Aut(G_1) \cong \Aut(G_2) \cong \Gamma$ but $\Qut(G_1) \not\cong \Qut(G_2)$.
+This shows that the classical automorphism group of a graph never uniquely determines the quantum automorphism group.
 This answers a question raised in~\cite{Schmidtthesis}.

+Finally, we highlight one of the results we prove along the way, which we believe to be of independent interest.
+When constructing graphs having certain prescribed quantum permutation groups as their quantum automorphism groups, it is often useful to begin by constructing a colored graph, as this makes it easier to control the quantum automorphisms of the constructed graph.
+The following general ``decoloring procedure'' shows that it is always possible to construct equivalent uncolored graphs while preserving all properties related to (quantum) automorphisms and, more generally, (quantum) isomorphism: